unitaryai/detoxify/README.md

 - `identity_hate`

 ### Jigsaw Unintended Bias in Toxicity Classification
 This challenge has 2 types of labels: the main toxicity labels and some additional identity labels that represent the identities mentioned in the comments.

-Only identities with more than 500 examples in the test set (combined public and private) are included in the evaluation calculation.
+Only identities with more than 500 examples in the test set (combined public and private) are included during training as additional labels and in the evaluation calculation.
 These identities are shown in bold.
-These are also the only ones used for training as additional classes alongside the toxicity labels.

 - `toxicity`
 - `severe_toxicity`